gravitational/teleport/README.md

 Teleport is an identity-aware, multi-protocol access proxy which understands SSH, HTTPS, Kubernetes API, MySQL and PostgreSQL wire protocols.

-On the server-side, Teleport is a single binary which enables convenient secure access to behind-NAT resources such as:
+On the server side, Teleport is a single binary which enables convenient secure access to behind-NAT resources such as:

 * [SSH nodes](https://goteleport.com/teleport/docs/quickstart/) - SSH works in browsers too!